reach-sh/reach-developer-portal/readme.md

 ## Deploy the site locally

-1. Clone the [reach-lang](https://github.com/reach-sh/reach-lang) repository to your computer.
-All directions assume that reach-lang is your cwd.
+1. Clone the [this repository](https://github.com/reach-sh/reach-developer-portal) to your computer.
+All directions assume that reach-developer-portal is your cwd.

 1. Convert markdown to html.
-Node.js is required.
-I use v16.3.0 or greater.
+(Node.js is required.
+I use v16.3.0 or greater.)

     ```
-    $ cd dev/tools
+    $ cd tools
     $ npm install
     $ npm run [s1, s2, s3, s4]
     $ node generator.js -t all